Najma (actress)

 Najma is a former Pakistani film actress.
 She appeared in more than 100 Urdu and Punjabi movies during the 1970s and 1980s.
-Her notable movies include Zeenat (1975), Toofan (1976), Sargent (1977), Shola (1978), Wehshi Gujjar (1979), and several others.
+Her notable movies include Zeenat (1975), Toofan (1976), Sargent (1977), Shola (1978), and Wehshi Gujjar (1979).

 She won the Best Actress Nigar Award in 1978.

 Career

-Najma started her career with a guest appearance in the Punjabi film "Heera" in 1972.
-But her first notable movie "Khanzada" came in 1975.
+Najma started her career with a guest appearance in the Punjabi film Heera in 1972.
+But her first notable movie Khanzada was released in 1975.
 She performed as a supporting actress in the film.
-The film was a commercial success and opened ways for Najma in Lollywood.
+The film was a commercial success and opened doors for Najma at Lollywood.
 Later, she appeared in several Urdu and Punjabi movies.

-One of her notable films was an action thriller Urdu movie "Sargent" (1977) which was directed by Aslam Irani.
+One of her notable films was an action thriller Urdu movie Sargent (1977) which was directed by Aslam Irani.
 Her role of a club dancer in the movie was much appreciated.
-She acted as a heroine in the film along with Asif Khan.
-One year later, she appeared in another successful Punjabi film "Shola" and won a Nigar Award in the category of 'Best Actress' in 1978.
+She acted as a heroine in the film opposite Asif Khan.
+One year later, she appeared in another successful Punjabi film, Shola, and won a Nigar Award in the category of 'Best Actress' in 1978.

 Personal life

-After release of her last Pashto film, Najma married Ghulam Mustafa Rind, a feudal lord from Mehran, Sindh and left Lollywood forever.
+After release of her last Pashto film, Najma married Ghulam Mustafa Rind, a feudal lord from Mehran, Sindh and left her acting career.